tyabbi/drs-project/docs/getting-started/song-select.md

 ## What Song Should I Pick First?
 If you know a song in this game, I recommend starting out with that first.
 Knowing a song helps a lot with getting used to the game since you're familiar with the song's general rhythm.

+Otherwise, continue reading.

 ### Folders
+It's not a bad idea to hover around the Lesson or EASY folders.

+Lessons act as tutorials for the various steps and patterns in the game.
+They usually end with a recommended song to practice what you just learned.

+Otherwise the remaining folders are categorized by:
+- Event (only if there is an ongoing limited-time event).
+- Genre:
+  - POPS (pop music)
+  - EDM
+  - Bemani
+- All Music:
+  - Sorted alphabetically by song title.
+  - Sorted alphabetically by artist name.
+- Levels 1-10.

 ### Recommended Songs